Aviahelm/Wyrda/content/Lore/Gangs/Mere/The Black Axes.md

 “They say Mere’s black market beats to one rhythm — the sound of cleaved bone.
 That’d be the Black Axes.
 Used to be just another merc band, carving paths through the wilds with real axes, clearing land for coin. [[Mikhail Valeska|Mikhail]] led ‘em then too.
 Back when his hands were only half as red.”

-“But after the Red Raids, something twisted.
+“But after [[The Red Raids]], something twisted.
 Maybe it broke him, maybe it woke him.
 Now they deal in flesh.
 Not just muscle-for-hire — we’re talkin’ organs, slaves, rare beasts… anything with blood that bleeds and coin that clinks.
-You lose a friend in Mere, don’t waste time lookin’.
+You lose a friend in [[Mere]], don’t waste time lookin’.
 Odds are the Axes already sold the pieces.”

 “Biggest force in the city.
 Strongest, too.
 Not because they’re brave — but ‘cause they got no line they won’t cross.
 They still carry axes, yeah… but now it ain’t for trees.”